rasmus-kirk/optimization-notes/notes/notes.md

 ### Arc Constraints
 - Lower ($l_{ij}$) and upper ($u_{ij}$) bound for flows in nodes: $l_{ij} \leq x_{ij} \leq u_{ij}$
 - Assumption: $0 \leq l_{ij} \leq u_{ij}$

+### Integrality Theorem
+- If all balance constraints, lower bounds, and upper bounds are integet and there is a feasible flow, then there is a minimum cost feasible flow that is integer

 ### The Maximum $(s, t)$-flow Problem
 - One source ($s$)